clarkcb/xsearch/README.md

   Haskell was (and still is) a mind bender to learn, but I'm becoming more and more a fan of functional programming, and Haskell seems to be the king.
 I love the succinctness of the language and the way it forces you to approach problems very differently.
 I'm also impressed with its type system.
+Although records are nice, I did find myself missing OO sometimes, but not enough to write the language off.
 I still need to tackle the harder category theory-related subjects, but I plan to and will definitely do more coding in Haskell.

 * [Java](http://en.wikipedia.org/wiki/Java_%28programming_language%29) -
   I wrote the Java version after the Scala version, and frankly it was a little